-New to Washington DCCompare Car Insurance Rates in 3 Steps
+New to Washington DCCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

 America's hometown, our nation's capital, the seat of democracy in the United States―Washington, DC is all of these things.
-With 570,000 residents within approximately 68 square miles, the District of Columbia has been referred to as a city-state divided into several smaller villages, or wards.
+With more than 600,000 residents within approximately 68 square miles, the District of Columbia has been referred to as a city-state divided into several smaller villages, or wards.

 Named after Christopher Columbus and our nation's first president, George Washington, the city of Washington, DC, was established as the seat of the U.S. government.
 It's not surprising that the streets and neighborhoods are centered around the nucleus of the government buildings.